-There are currently approximately 123 people in the Respirator Safety Program.
-Medical evaluations were completed for 215employees.
-Respirator Safety Trainingwas attended by 182 employees, and 123 were fit-tested for a respirator.
+There were 238 medical evaluations performed.
+Respirator Safety Training was attended by 148 employees, and 141 were fit-tested for a respirator.
 Those workers that did not report for physicals are not able to wear respirators and are actively encouraged to complete their certification.

 Workers who utilize respiratory protection who do not receive a fit test are users of powered air purifying respirators (PAPR).
 Most of Plant Services falls into the PAPR user category because of the vigorous physical demands of their occupational use.
 The custodial workers will only receive a fit test if there is an outbreak of a disease like pandemic influenza at the university.
 The statistics of this program are shown in Table 7 of the Appendix.